 By bus /train – The cities of Baden-Baden in the north and Freiburg im Breisgau in the south can be reached by train or bus from elsewhere in Germany, however once you arrive, it is best to rent a car to explore the Black Forest.
 When traveling by train or long-distance bus, you can use Omio to compare different options and find the best one for you.

 By car – Having your own car is by far the best way to explore the Black Forest.
 Public transport is extremely limited, especially when reaching some of the hiking trails and having your own car will give you flexibility to explore at your own pace.
 Plus, the roads in the Black Forest are really scenic, making for a beautiful drive.
+If you decide to rent a car, check out Discover Cars for the best deals in Germany.

 Top tips for hiking in the Black Forest